learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

    author that you liked their post).

 If all goes as it should, the entire interaction only takes a second or two.
-But even this small interaction demonstrates all the concepts of front end web programming.
+But even this small interaction demonstrates all the concepts of front-end web programming.

 ## Flatiron's "Three Pillars of Web Programming"